craigduncanlab/singlecell/genome_sizes.md

 If an organism had cells in which there was only one copy of each unique DNA strand of a particular length is unique to an organism, we would call the cell a 'haploid' cell.
 This actually occurs in sex cells (gametes), used for production of a new cell capable of producing a new organism with genetic material from 2 parent organisms.
 [Ref](https://www.genome.gov/genetics-glossary/haploid)

-This is related to the term 'haploid number', which is used to explain how many distinct DNA molecules there are that contain all of the minimum genetic genetic information needed for the definition of that organism (whether in each cell or in the gametes).
-For example, the Arabidopsis Thaliana genome has haploid number of 5, and its somatic cell chromosomes are diploid (Ref 1).
-We can say that it has 10 lengths of unique DNA molecules in each cell, which when grouped by length, should make 5 pairs.
-The haploid number can be thought of as the number of sets of DNA we have if we grouped all DNA molecules of the same length together.

 In the history of science, the observation of DNA molecules in a coiled state in cells was observed with coloured dye, leading them to be called 'chromosomes'.
 It was on this basis that the pairs of DNA molecules inherited from each parent was first observed.

 In some plants, the number of molecules of a particular DNA molecule length found in a cell can be greater than two, a quality that is called 'polyploidy'.
 This does not mean that they are identical replicas (as they will usually not be in eukaryotic organisms).
 This does, however, have implications for the amount of genetic information present in each cell, the variation in it, and the traits that might be expressed by the organism with such cells.